barryclark/jekyll-now/_includes/about.md

 Biomedical Engineering PhD

 I am a postdoctoral fellow at UT MD Anderson Cancer Center.
-I study mesenchymal tissue differentiation as a model for understanding the plasticity of soft tissue sarcomas and osteosarcoma.
-My research interests are cancer biology, phenotypic plasticity, and machine learninig.
+I study mesenchymal tissue differentiation as a model for understanding the plasticity of soft tissue sarcomas and bone sarcomas.
+My research interests are cancer biology, phenotypic plasticity, and machine learning.
 My favorite book series is the The Expanse but I also love The Lord of the Rings and The Legend of Drizzt series.

 ## Experience